Updated:

 In ecology, succession entails processes that an ecosystem undergoes over a period from simple colonization by individual flora and fauna through into a state of climax community.
 At the climax state, a community becomes an ecosystem that is only dependent on climatic factors in its survival.
 Raevel, Violle, and Munoz (2012) view succession as an essential concept that explains how ecosystems change with time.
 In this view, dune succession comprises ecological changes that occur in dune systems, which are common in coastal habitats.
 According to Martinez, Gabriela, and Sanchez (2001), succession is “the non-seasonal and continuous processes of colonization and extinction of species populations on a site” (p.
 361).

-The intermittent colonization and extinction of species characterize ecological processes of succession that takes place in various ecosystems.
+The intermittent colonization and extinction of species characterize ecological processes of succession that take place in various ecosystems.
 Dune systems are unique ecosystems because they exist at the interface of marine and terrestrial environments.
 Hence, dune succession is dependent on terrestrial and marine factors that influence the processes of succession.
 Therefore, the dune study succession provides insights on how succession takes place at the interface of the terrestrial and marine environment.

 Succession depends on the nature of the environment in which succession occurs.
 Generally, succession can be primary or secondary, depending on the nature of the environment that succession takes place.
 Primary succession is a succession in which flora and fauna colonize an environment that no ecological community has ever occupied.
 Martinez, Gabriela, and Sanchez (2001) state that primary succession usually occurs in environments, such as sandy beaches, rocky surfaces, and volcanic surfaces.

-Mosses and lichens are common flora that colonizes such environments where no community has ever colonized.
+Mosses and lichens are common flora that colonize such environments where no community has ever colonized.
 Comparatively, secondary succession entails the colonization of an environment that has already been colonized by other ecological communities.
 Emery (2012) explains secondary succession as the process of displacing a pre-existing community by the new community through the colonization process.
 Disturbance of pre-existing communities normally creates room for the incoming communities to colonize and cause ecological succession.
 Disturbances such as human activities, floods, fire, and other natural disasters trigger an ecological succession in some habitats.

 Ecologists have formulated different theories and developed various models that elucidate how succession occurs in different ecosystems.
 Models that explain ecological succession include inhibition, tolerance, and facilitation (Nzunda, 2011).
 The inhibition model holds that the native community adapts to the colonized environment and modifies it to inhibit secondary succession.
 In essence, the primary community inhibits the occurrence of secondary succession by transforming the environment and making it unfavorable to other flora and fauna, which attempt to cause secondary succession.

 The tolerance model supposes that succession occurs because of the ability of fauna and flora to tolerate environmental conditions.
 According to this model, the early community does not change the environment, but rather tolerate its conditions until it reaches a state of climax (Hubbell, 2001).
 Comparatively, the facilitation model states that early community facilitates succession of the subsequent communities in the succession process.
 Molles (2010) argues that “pioneer species modify the environment in such a way that it becomes less suitable for themselves and more suitable for species characteristic of later successional stages” (p.
 462).
-Essentially, early community colonizes the environment and facilitates the success of subsequent communities while facilitating its extinction.
+Essentially, an early community colonizes the environment and facilitates the success of subsequent communities while facilitating its extinction.

 The project examines a dune succession as it offers the ideal environment where primary succession occurs.
 The experimental approach of the project is ‘space for time replacement’ because it allows researchers to examine changes that take place in dune communities.
 Thus, to examine dune succession, the project assesses how primary success occurs in Lake Michigan, Indiana.